dusanjovanov/redonk/README.md

 ### **_models_**

 An object that defines how the state will be split into contexts.

+A model can be any value (primitive or object)

 In this example we will have two state contexts, one for _counter_ and the other for _todos_: